ellis-bio/ellisjalia/index.md

 </div>
 <center><p style="font-size:0.9rem; color: grey">A close-up photo of an electrophoretic display</p></center>

-<p>In <a href="https://www.goodreads.com/book/show/34274957-life-3-0” style="color:tomato;”>Life 3.0: Being Human in the Age of Artificial Intelligence</a>, Max Tegmark says that, with AI, we’re going to figure out how to rebuild cities atom by atom.
-Control of matter will be possible.</p>
+<p>In <a href="https://www.goodreads.com/book/show/34274957-life-3-0" style="color:tomato;">Life 3.0: being Human in the Age of Artificial Intelligence</a>, Max Tegmark says that, with AI, we're going to figure out how to rebuild cities atom by atom.
+Control of matter will be possible.</a>

 <p>The key question then is, how do we get there?
-If we look at some of the most innovative technologies of recent years, a favourite of mine is the mind-boggling <a href="http://fulltext.calis.edu.cn/nature/nature/394/6690/394253.pdf” style="color:tomato”>electrophoretic display</a> – also known as the e-ink display.
+If we look at some of the most innovative technologies of recent years, a favourite of mine is the mind-boggling <a ref="https://fultext.calis.edu.cn/nature/nature/394/6690/394253.pdf" style="color:tomato;">electrophoretic display</a> – also known as the e-ink display.
 After it was developed by MIT researchers, it made its way into devices like the Kindle.</p>

 <p>If you’re not familiar with it, here’s how it works.
 The electrophoretic ink is synthesised by microencapsulating black and white charged microparticles in a dielectric fluid interposed by two glass electrodes.</p>